OpsCanary

 Key takeaways

-• Enable Cloud Billing data export to BigQuery for comprehensive cost analysis.
+• Enable Cloud Billing data export to BigQuery for detailed cost analysis.

-• Monitor schema changes to avoid disruptions in your data analysis.
+• Monitor schema changes in billing data exports to avoid query failures.

 Why it matters